What is a Biketrain?

 By all means, yes!
 Biketrain was created for you.
 We recommend joining our weekend orientation ride.
 But before you join any of our rides, take these four easy steps:

 Consider starting with bikeshare.
 Download their apps prior to our ride and familiarize yourself with how they work.
-As of this writing, Lime bikes have a larger footprint, but Jump recently announced it will expand its range farther south.
 All Jump bikes are electric-assist, and some Like bikes have electric assist – easily identifiable by the battery pack on the rear rack.
 We recommend using an electric-assist bike because there is no way around hills in this town!
 As of January 11, 2019 Lime is offering a promo code, “Limerain,” that will give users a $3 ride credit good until the end of this month.
 Check back for other promo codes.
 Lime also has a “Refer a Friend” promo code that can be found in the app.

 If you plan to ride your own bike, visit your local bike shop to make sure your bike’s brakes, gears, and wheels are in good working condition.
 BikeWorks in Columbia City offers a basic safety tune-up for $45.